-- 2.19.
-The Council's Corporate Plan includes six key priorities and capital proposal requests will be assessed to determine the extent to which they meet our core objectives. - 2.20.
-This is done using a prioritisation model designed by WNC.
-Contribution to these priorities will be monitored by Finance and reported periodically to the Capital and Assets Board. - 2.21.
+- 2.16.
+The Council's Corporate Plan includes six key priorities and capital proposal requests will be assessed to determine the extent to which they meet our core objectives.
+These priorities will be monitored by Finance and reported periodically to the Capital and Assets Board. - 2.17.
 The six priorities are: